alaudet/raspi-sump/docs/install.md

 The following will automatically install hcsr04sensor if it is not already installed on your Pi.
 We are not using sudo here because we gave our user account permissions to install to the virtual environment.

     pip3 install --no-binary :all: raspisump

+    **** REMINDER for Testers, use this command instead as this version has not been uploaded to the repo yet.

+        pip3 install --no-binary :all: https://github.com/alaudet/raspi-sump/archive/refs/heads/v1.10.zip

 NOTE\*\*\* You will see some depracation warnings from pip, don't worry as these will be addressed in a future release.
 Proceed with configuration....